elastic/support-diagnostics/README.md

  ### Running The Santizer

  - Start with a generated diagnostic archive from Support Diagnostics 6.4 or later and an installation of the latest diagnostic utility.
  - Add any tokens for text you wish to conceal to your config file.
-By default the utility will look for a file named `scrub.yml` in the working directory but you can choose any name or location that is accessible by the utility.
+The utility will look for a file named `scrub.yml` located in the /config directory within the unzipped uutility dir.
+It must reside in this location.
- - Run the utility, inputing the full absolute path the archive or single file you wish to process.
+ - Run the utility, inputing the full absolute path the archive, directory, or single file you wish to process.
 Options are described below.
+ - The sanitization process will check for the number of processors on the host it is run on and create a worker per processor to distribute the load.
+If you wish to override this it can be done via the command line --workers option.
  - If you are processing a large cluster's diagnostic, this may take a while to run, and you may need to use the `DIAG_JAVA_OPTS` environment variable to increase the size of the Java heap if processing is extremely slow or you see OutOfMemoryExceptions.
+ - You can bypass specified files from processing, remove specified files from the sanitized archive altogether, and include or exclude certain file types from sanitization on a token by token basis.
+See the scrub file for examples.
  - When running against a standard diagnostic package, it will re-archive the file with "scrubbed-" prepended to the  name.
-Single files will be written to the output directory prepended with _scrubbed-_.
+Single files and directories will be enclosed within a new archive .

  #### Sanitization Options